samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab4_Deploying_To_Cloud/readme.md

    Describe characteristics of Scottish people.
     ```

 8. Observe the output, which should hopefully indicate that the request to be racist and derogative is not supported.
-This prevention of offensive output is the result of the default content filters in Azure AI Studio.
+This prevention of offensive output is the result of the default content filters in Azure AI.

-> **Tip**: For more details about the categories and severity levels used in content filters, see [Content filtering](https://learn.microsoft.com/azure/ai-studio/concepts/content-filtering) in the Azure AI Studio service documentation.
+> **Tip**: For more details about the categories and severity levels used in content filters, see [Content filtering](https://learn.microsoft.com/azure/ai-studio/concepts/content-filtering) in the Azure AI documentation.